 Seventy-two years ago, a new promising basketball team appeared in Pennsylvania.
 The team was called the Philadelphia Warriors.
 The first emblem was introduced in 1947, a year after the appearance of the Philadelphia Warriors.
 It was a cartoon image of an Indian in the form of a cartoon character.
 He plays basketball, and a headdress with a feather adorns his head.
 Color selection is simple, like drawing: the ball and feather are yellow, the native of America is white, the outlines are purple.
 Also, on the logo, there is a yellow inscription “Warriors,” made in a handwritten font.

 1952 – 1962

 In the last ten years which the basketball team spent in Philadelphia, Warriors used an updated version of the first logo.
-It was made entirely in blue tones.
-The main symbol remained the same.
-It was a native American – an Indian warrior who was playing basketball.
+After the redesign, not a single full-color element remained: the image consists only of blue contours.
+Artists redrew the logo, changing the proportions.
 As you can see, the movement of the ball was traced in the form of a “W” letter (from the word Warriors).
 The name Philadelphia Warriors was located in the center.

 1963 – 1969

 The new logo appeared when the team moved to another state and became known as San Francisco Warriors.
 Designers used a large circle as a basis and placed a smaller circle in it, and in the center, they placed the national headdress of the Indians.
 In the white ring that surrounds the yellow middle, the club’s full name is written in blue sans serif letters.